Back to learn

 The term ‘AI’ refers to a computer’s ability to perform advanced tasks typically associated with human intelligence.
 Examples include learning, reasoning, decision-making and problem-solving.

-Though it’s been more than 70 years since computer scientists began laying the groundwork for AI, the technology has made huge strides in recent years thanks to a growing public interest in Large Language Models (LLMs).
+Though it’s been more than 70 years since computer scientists began working on AI, the technology has made huge strides in recent years thanks to big investments in Large Language Models (LLMs).

-LLMs are AI systems that have been trained on enormous amounts of data collected from across the web.
-This teaches them to ‘understand’ and replicate human speech patterns.
-LLMs are also the backbone behind generative AI platforms, enabling chatbots like ChatGPT and Google Gemini to generate impressive bodies of text and image generators to paint detailed visuals from scratch.
+LLMs are also the backbone behind chatbots like ChatGPT and Google Gemini, allowing them to generate detailed bodies of text and making it possible for image generators to paint realistic visuals from scratch.

 These days, it can feel almost impossible to find an app or service that hasn’t integrated AI in some way – and healthcare apps are no exception.